-smores, turnout is undergoing amy intermediate process of change-not the knocker, but Marley's face.
+knocker, without us unnergoing any intermediate process of change - not the knocker, but Marley's face.

 Marley's face.
-It was not angry or feroclous, but looked at Scrooge as Marley used to look, with ghostly spectacles turned up upon its ghostly forestacles turned up upon its ghostly forehead; and though the eyes were wide open, they were perfectly motionless.
-That, and its livid colour, made it horrible.
-As Scrooge looked fixedly at this phenomenon, it was a knocker again.
-To say that he was not startled, would be untrue.
-But he put his hand upon the key, turned it stardliy, walked in, and lighted his candle.
-He closed his door, and locked himself in -doubte-locked nimself in, which was not his custom.
-Thus secured against surprise, he took off his creat; put on his dressing-sown and slippers, and his night-cap; and sai down before the fire.
-As he threw his bread back in the chair, his glance happened to rest upon a bell, a disused bell, that hung in the room.
-It was with great astonishment, and with a stronge, inexplicible dread, that as he looked, he saw this bell begin to swing, and so did every bell in the house.
-The bells coased as they had begun, together.
-They were succeeded by a clanking noise, deep down below; as if some person were dragging a heavy chain over the casks in the wine-merchant's cellar.
-Scrooge then remembered to nace heard that ghosts in hunted houses were described as dragging chains.
+It was not angry or feroclous, but looked at Scronge at Marley used to look, with ghoutly spectacles turned up upon its shoutly spectacles turned upon its shoutly spectacles turned its livid colour, mades it horrible.
+As Scroogs looked fixedly at this phenomenon, it was a knocker again.
+To say that he was not startles upon the key, turned it startlilly, walked in, and legisted his candle.
+He closed his door and looked himself in doubt helped in the looked himself in which was not his custom.
+Thus secured against surprise, he took off this creat; put on his dressing-gonen and slippers, and his night-cap; one and his night-locked him of his night-locked him of his night-locked him of his night-locked and fell again.